JohnCarlosSebuco/sebuco_skill-test/README.md

 # SpaceX Launches Viewer

-A modern React application that displays SpaceX launch data with infinite scrolling, search, and filtering capabilities.
+A modern React application created by John Carlos Sebuco that displays SpaceX launch data with infinite scrolling, search, and filtering capabilities.
 Built with Framer Motion for smooth animations.

 ### Step-by-Step Setup